The history of the campaign for votes for women is inspiring and compelling, and still has great political significance in the present.

 2018, February 5.
 Parliamentary Reform in 1918: Continuity, Reform or Revolution?
 In this talk noted historian, Professor Martin Pugh, explored a number of important and relevant questions surrounding the Representation of the People Act 1918.

 2017, November 27.
 BGU hosted the Lincolnshire heat of the Historical Association Great Debate 2017 on the topic of: ‘Was the 1918 extension of the franchise the most significant moment in British democratic history?’
-The heat, organised by the City of Lincoln Historical Association is open to Lincolnshire schools and sixth form colleges.
+The heat, organised by the City of Lincoln Historical Association was open to Lincolnshire schools and sixth form colleges.
 Further information is available from Dr Claire Hubbard-Hall at BGU.

 2017, November 18 and 23.
 Part of BGU’s engagement with the national Being Human Festival on this year’s theme of ‘Lost and Found’.
 An event for two Lincoln-based schools on November 23 was organised in collaboration with the charities Slam Jam and First Story.
 The event on Saturday November 23 was open to the public and celebrated ‘Becoming teachers: women’s college life from 1862 to 1918’.
 This occasion considered the life and opportunities for young women in this period in history.
 Further information is available from Dr Claudia Capancioni at BGU.

 2017, November 6.
-The first event relating to Vote 100, a lecture for the City of Lincoln Historical Association lecture.
+The first event relating to Vote 100, a lecture for the City of Lincoln Historical Association.
 Dr Andrew Jackson, Head of School of Humanities at BGU, presented ‘Life on the First World War Home Front: Distressing or a Blessing?’
 Andrew was accompanied by Maureen Sutton, folklore historian and dialect poet.
 Maureen read some extracts of the work of the Lincolnshire home-front poet, Bernard Samuel Gilbert, whose writings considered the lives, experiences and opportunities for working women 100 years ago.
 Further information is available from Andrew or Dr Claire Hubbard-Hall at BGU.

 Dr Andrew Jackson: Celebrating votes for women one hundred years on, The Lincolnite.